Research clusters

 Cluster for interdisciplinary research on religion

 The Department of Cross-Cultural and Regional Studies (ToRS) is a treasure trove for interdisciplinary engagement with a diverse range of topics related to religion.
 While the field of Religious Studies has a focus on religion at its core, researchers in several other study areas at ToRS also engage with the topic of religion e.g. attention to identification patterns, cultural heritage or politics.
-The aim of this research cluster is to fashion an open milieu for interdisciplinary conversations and research in and of religion.
+This research cluster aims to fashion an open milieu for interdisciplinary conversations and research in and of religion.

 Coordinator: Andreas Bandak